dm-io dot

 Tips & Advice

-A great way to begin getting the maximum life out of your vehicle is to start out making the right decisions when buying it.
-Here are a few tips on that:
+A great way to begin getting the maximum life out of your high-mileage vehicle is to start out by making the right decisions when buying it.
+Here are a few tips to make your car last longer related to that:

 1. Buy What You Actually Need, Not What You Think You Need

-While being sure to have enough horsepower to get you up to merging speed on the highway is important, being caught up in getting pushed in the back of your seat at every stop light in your daily commute is hard on the engine and other components of your vehicle.
-Don’t let the initial test drive and a smooth-talking salesman divert you from the long goal: Keeping this car on the road for a decade or more.
+While being sure to have enough horsepower to get you up to merging speed on the highway is important, being caught up in getting pushed in the back of your seat at every stoplight in your daily commute is hard on the engine and other components of your vehicle.
+Don’t let the initial test drive and a smooth-talking salesman divert you from the long goal: make your car last longer on the road, ideally for a decade or more.

 2. Consider The Associated Vehicle Maintenance Costs